 When you receive a Type A red tag from an HVAC technician, it means your furnace situation is considered a high priority because it could cause a carbon monoxide or natural gas leak.
 In the meantime, you will have to shut down your gas supply until you call for repairs or an entire furnace replacement.

 A Type B red tag serves as a warning that comes with a specific timeframe for you to call for a professional to fix your furnace—or else the gas company will turn off your supply.
 While you aren’t experiencing a threat and putting your household at risk, the gas company knows about your situation.
 As a result, they are closely monitoring your furnace’s condition and expect you to get on with it and accomplish your task within the given number of days.

 Now that you have a better idea of what a red tag is for managing a home furnace, hopefully, it encourages you to take your furnace cleaning and maintenance seriously.
 Dealing with problems regarding your heating unit is always challenging, especially if you have no idea how to handle it on your own.
 The best thing you can do is contact Legacy Heating & Cooling to perform regular checkups to guarantee that you can continue to benefit from your heating system for the years to come.

-Are you looking for a provider of furnace maintenance services in Edmonton to oversee your heating unit?
-Legacy Heating specializes in HVAC systems, providing servicing, installation, and replacement services to areas in Edmonton, Alberta.
+Are you looking for a provider of furnace maintenance services in Calgary and Edmonton to oversee your heating unit?
+Legacy Heating specializes in HVAC systems, providing servicing, installation, and replacement services to areas in Edmonton and Calgary.
 Get in touch with us today to receive a free quote!